Lobules of testis

-The glandular structure of the testis consists of numerous lobules.

-Their number, in a single testis, is estimated by Berres at 250, and by Krause at 400.
-Anatomic studies have demonstrated figures of 250–290 for the same.
+The lobules of testis are of partitions of the testis formed by septa of testis.
+The lobules of testis contain the tightly coiled seminiferous tubule.
+There are some hundreds of lobules in a testicle.

+Anatomy

 They differ in size according to their position, those in the middle of the gland being larger and longer.

 The lobules are conical in shape, the base being directed toward the circumference of the organ, the apex toward the mediastinum testis.

-Each lobule is contained in one of the intervals between the fibrous septa which extend between the mediastinum testis and the tunica albuginea, and consists of from one to three, or more, minute convoluted tubes, the tubuli seminiferi.
+Each lobule is contained in one of the intervals between the fibrous septa which extend between the mediastinum testis and the tunica albuginea (also capsule), and consists of from one to three, or more, minute convoluted tubes, the seminiferous tubules (tubuli seminiferi).

+Each tubule extends from the base of the lobule where the tubule ends blindly towards the apex of the lobule.